Meet the female auctioneer debunking the stereotype that auctioneering is a 'boy's club'

 "Some have specifically hired me on the basis of being female, and almost everyone I come across makes a positive comment about being a female auctioneer.

 "I am proud to be a part of an evolving industry and have not experienced any form of discrimination based on sex.

 "I feel that women can offer a more sensitive approach to a negotiation."

-REIQ Auctioneering Chapter Chair Justin Nickerson says a lot of women choose not to pursue a career in auctioneering because of the industry’s ‘boys club’ stereotype.
+REIQ Auctioneering Chapter member Justin Nickerson says a lot of women choose not to pursue a career in auctioneering because of the industry's 'boys club' stereotype.

-“I think a combination of a lack of visible [female] role models to follow, and a perception that it is a male-dominated occupation (which it presently is) leads to both a lack of selection by females as a career path, as well as being encouraged by outside influences to pursue it,” says Nickerson.
+"I think a combination of a lack of visible [female] role models to follow, and a perception that it is a male-dominated occupation leads to both a lack of selection by females as a career path, as well as being encouraged by outside influences not to pursue it," says Nickerson.